 Corel PHOTO-PAINT lets you apply effects non-destructively.
 When you apply an effect non-destructively, the original image is not affected; Corel PHOTO-PAINT saves the changes separately, so you can edit, remove, show or hide them, and revert to the original object or image at any point.
-You can apply effects from the Effects menu, the Effects docker (Window Dockers Effects), or the Add Effect button in the Objects docker (Window Dockers Objects).
+You can apply non-destructive effects from the Effects docker (Window Dockers Effects), or the Add Effect button the Objects docker (Window ▶ Dockers ▶ Objects).